 - 708.26-1.
 A party, or the Court on its own motion, may request a revision in the dispositional order that does not involve a change in placement. - 708.26-2.
 The request or Court proposal shall set forth in detail the nature of the proposed revision and what new information is available that affects the advisability of the Court's disposition.
-The request for revision shall be filed with the Court with notice provided by the parties pursuant to the Oneida Judiciary Rules of Civil Procedure. - 708.26-3.
-The Court shall hold a hearing on the matter prior to any revision of the dispositional order if the request or Court proposal indicates that new information is available that affects the advisability of the Court's dispositional order, unless the parties file a signed stipulation and the Court approves.
+The request for revision shall be filed with the Court with notice provided to the parties by first-class mail. - 708.26-3.
+The Court shall hold a hearing on the matter prior to any revision of the dispositional order if the request or Court proposal indicates that new information is available that affects the advisability of the Court's dispositional order, unless the parties file a signed stipulation and the Court approves. - 708.26-4.

-708.26-4.
 If a hearing is held, any party may present evidence relevant to the issue of revision of the dispositional order.
 In addition, the Court shall give a foster parent or other legal custodian a right to be heard at the hearing by permitting the foster parent or other legal custodian to make a written or oral statement during the hearing, or to submit a written statement prior to the hearing, relevant to the issue of revision.